Table of Contents [+/-]

 This is not an exhaustive list.
 The following sections discuss these and additional data-modeling capabilities.

 The Home window is the typical starting point for work with data modeling.
-In the Data Modeling section of the Workspace, you can use the action items there to create and manage models, forward and reverse engineer, and compare and synchronize schemata:
+In the Data Modeling section of the Workspace, you can use the action items there to create and manage your models.

-This enables you to create an EER Model from an existing live database by launching the Reverse Engineer Database wizard.
-This is a multi-stage wizard that enables you to select a connection to a live server, and select the schema and objects you wish to reverse engineer into your new model.
+Create an EER Model from an existing live database by launching the Reverse Engineer Database wizard.
+This multi-stage wizard enables you to select a MySQL connection to a live MySQL server, and select schema and objects to reverse engineer into your new model.
 This is a convenient way to see how an existing database is structured.

 To read more about modeling, see Section 9.1, “Model Editor”.